iRet/trustlink/README.md

 For more information please follow http://www.trustlink.ru/

-Added some exceptions.
+All code written by Trustlink guys, I've just added some fixes and exceptions.

+TODO: refactor.
-TODO: refactor, PHP style code.
+Warning PHP style code.

 License
 -------